EPERLab/OSeMOSYS-CR_Documentation/docs/22_Techs_LD.rst

 +-------------------------------------------------+-------+--------------+--------------+--------------+--------------+

-DistanceDriven
+DistanceDriven[r,t,y]
 +++++++++
-The equation (1) shows the Distance Driven for Techs_LD.
+The equation (1) shows the Distance Driven for Techs_LD, for every scenario.

 DistanceDriven=14773 [km/year]   (1)